Compliance is not paperwork.

 Most systems treat compliance as something that happens after work is done.

-But compliance breaks not because people ignore rules — but because the system was never designed to remember intent.
+But compliance breaks not because people ignore rules — it breaks because the system was never designed to remember intent.

-Think of risk not as a single event, but as stacked uncertainty.
+Think of risk not as a single event but as stacked uncertainty — silent drift compounds into fragmented truth, then into assumed compliance, then into pressure.

 Access granted but not revoked.
 Clauses reused without checking.
-Nothing breaks, yet.
-This is the most dangerous layer because it looks fine.
+Nothing breaks — yet.
+The most dangerous layer because it looks fine.

 Documents in one place, approvals in another.
 Each system tells a partial truth.
 Risk forms in the gaps between them.

 An audit appears.
-Suddenly, questions arise that the system can't answer.
+Suddenly, questions appear that the system can't answer.
 Accumulated risk turns into active liability.

 Authority must be explicit